JosephABudd/kickzig/README.md

 Still a work in progress.

-* added .git_keep_this_folder files in folders that can get emptied so that git will see the files and keep those empty folders.
+* added .git_keep_this_folder files in framework folders that may get emptied.
+This way, git will see the .git_keep_this_folder file and keep that folder which has no .zig files.
 The reason is that kickzig requires all framework folders to be present when it does most things.
 * kickzig now works correctly from anywhere inside a framework folder.
 * kickzig now responss correctly when `kickzig message` and `kickzig screen` commands are used before the `kickzig framework` command.
 * Improved some CLI responses.